There is a sad story I will tell you now, a story which – I guess – most developers have been through at some point in their career.

 So you simply should not set a single remote deadline, because all bets are that it will be wrong.

-In most cases, completing a project a few weeks later is not a big problem for the business.
+In most cases, completing a project a few weeks later than expected is not a big problem for the business.
 But getting a low quality project, THAT is a problem.

 By following these simple rules, you’ll have a better story to tell next time.